Christian Yelich Player Props: Brewers vs. Reds

 Christian Yelich At The Plate

-- Yelich has an OPS of .749, fueled by an OBP of .353 to go with a slugging percentage of .396.
-All three of those stats rank first among Milwaukee hitters this season.
+- Yelich leads Milwaukee with an OBP of .352, plus a team-best slugging percentage of .390.

-- Among the qualifying hitters, he ranks 82nd in batting average, while his on-base percentage ranks 47th and he is 109th in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 88th, his on-base percentage ranks 46th, and he is 114th in the league in slugging.

-- Yelich is batting .294 during his last outings and is on a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.